Adriana LaGrange: Minister of Education

 Since her appointment to the Minister of Education, LaGrange has announced various legislation concerning Alberta's education system.
 On June 5, 2019, LaGrange introduced the new Education Act under the United Conservative Party.
-LaGrange was critiqued in the legislature by the leader of the official opposition, Rachel Notley, that the new Education Act does not protect LGBTQ+ students.
-LaGrange expressed that the Act will have the most advanced Gay–straight alliance provisions in all of Canada.
+LaGrange was criticized in the legislature by the leader of the official opposition, Rachel Notley, for articles of the new Education Act that removed protections for LGBTQ+ students.
+LaGrange claimed that the Act would implement the 'most advanced Gay–straight alliance provisions in all of Canada'.
 Despite this claim, the Education Amendment Act removed provisions implemented by the previous NDP government designed to protect LGBTQ+ students.
 This included removing a prohibition on informing parents when a student joins a gay-straight alliance, and eliminating a requirement that students be permitted to use words such as "gay" or "queer" in naming their club.
 Tonya Callaghan, an associate professor at the University of Calgary, described this as "homophobic" and "heterosexist."
-The changes to the Education Act sparked rallies and a province-wide walkout from thousands of Alberta students, with advocates claiming that the changes will cause harm to LGBTQ+ students.
+The changes to the Education Act sparked rallies and a province-wide walkout from thousands of Alberta students, with advocates claiming that the changes would cause harm to LGBTQ+ students.

-On August 22, 2019, LaGrange appointed a panel of education experts from a variety of school districts and post secondary institutions to review the province's curriculum.
-On October 23, 2019, Lagrange announced that the United Conservative Party revised the usage of seclusion rooms in public schools, limiting their usage to situations of a "last resort".
-On November 1, 2019, LaGrange announced that the United Conservative Party plans to build 15 new schools in Alberta along with 25 new education projects throughout the province such as modernization and updating infrastructure of schools currently operating.
+On August 22, 2019, LaGrange appointed a panel of education consultants from a variety of school districts and post secondary institutions to review the province's curriculum.
+On October 23, 2019, LaGrange announced that the United Conservative Party planned to revise the usage of seclusion rooms in public schools, limiting them only to situations of "last resort".
+On November 1, 2019, LaGrange announced that the United Conservative Party had plans to build 15 new schools in Alberta.